jrestful/server/core/README.md

 # core

-`core` includes generic classes for services and controllers via Spring and Spring MVC, as well as CSRF protection via Spring Security and other utilities.
+`core` includes generic classes for services and controllers via Spring and Spring MVC, HATEOAS support over HAL, as well as CSRF protection via Spring Security and other utilities.

 ## How to install it?